photostructure/exiftool-vendored.js/docs/USAGE-EXAMPLES.md

 At least with this library, it's up to you end what you start.

-**Note**: depending on the platform, starting and ending an `exiftool` instance may be (very!) time consuming -- like, 5-30 seconds on Windows -- so ultrathink your code a bit to ensure you aren't spawning and killing exiftool instances needlessly.
+**Note**: depending on the platform, starting and ending an `exiftool` instance may be (very!) time consuming (like, 5-30 seconds on Windows), so ultrathink your code a bit to ensure you aren't spawning and killing exiftool instances needlessly.

 _yes I said ultrathink as if it was Proper English but you know you thought it was funny_